harisont/L2-UD/GUI.md

 ...
 ```

+This should work in most browsers.

-The trees representend in such files can be visualized, for instance with [CoNNL-U viewer](https://universaldependencies.org/conllu_viewer.html).
+Trees stored in CoNNL-U files can be visualized, for instance, with [CoNNL-U viewer](https://universaldependencies.org/conllu_viewer.html).

 ## Planned features
 - render CoNNL-U as trees directly in the application
-- make it possible to download search results as two separate CoNNL-U files, to make it easy to use results as inputs for further querying
 - better file input, if I figure out how to use Electron
 - some kind of feedback when the query is valid but there are no results